tarvos-gaming/tripwireAV/README.md

 # tripwireAV
-Static analyser for minecraft mods.
+Static analyser for Minecraft mods.
 Detects session stealers + more.